Hugh T. Keyes: Principal works

 A block down the leafy, estate-lined road (what Elmore Leonard described in Out of Sight as "Vaughan Road, nothing but money") from Keyes's much later Woodland, Welch House is a grand, white brick manor house with a slate roof.
 Keyes's Tudor Revival interpretation mixed shingled exterior faces with the brick, and surrounded a main brick-corbelled gable with additional gables to create an asymmetric façade.
 Retractable fabric awnings originally framed the front windows, overlooking a front yard sloping south down to the slate-roofed, white brick pillars of the front gate.
+Mr. Keyes incorporated the latest innovations, such as fiberglass insulation, circuit breakers, double glazed windows, and forced heating and air conditioning.
+The air-conditioning used cold well water passing through copper pipes, while the forced air passed over them.
+The Welch family retained ownership until 1978.
 The entranceway is placed at the end of a long drive which circles behind the house to the North.
 It was built for Charles G. Welch (partner in the eponymous Welch Brothers Motor Car Company, a luxury automobile manufacturer founded by his father in 1904 and acquired by General Motors Company in 1910).